bu-ist/web-router-infrastructure/README.md

 One can add `--check` to the command line to see what changes the stack will make.
 For now this will always show that the main-landscape stack will change because of some CloudFormation nested stack interactions.

+Building a brand new WebRouter instance will take approximately 25-40 minutes.
+You might want to watch/check especially the main landscape stacks using the AWS Web Console to monitor the CloudFormation stacks.

 If the build fails waiting for the CodePipeline to run then you should check the CodePipeline with the AWS Web Console because it may have encountered a GitHub API error.
 If so, wait a few minutes and click the "Release Change" button to have the pipeline try again.
 Once the CodePipeline has completed successfully then you can re-run the